Cognito-AI-App/CognitoAI/README.md

 *   **AI Interviewers:** Utilizes conversational AI (Retell AI, OpenAI) to conduct interviews.
 *   **Customizable Interviews:** Define interview objectives, descriptions, questions, and branding (logo, theme).
+*   **Coding Assessments:** Create and manage coding assessments with difficulty levels and test cases that can be linked to interviews.
 *   **Automated Question Generation:** Generate relevant interview questions based on objectives and context (e.g., from PDFs).
 *   **Transcript Analysis:** Automatically transcribes interviews and provides analysis.
 *   **Communication Analysis:** Scores and provides feedback on interviewee communication skills.